GoogleChromeLabs/lighthousebot/README.md

   --pwa        Minimum PWA score for the PR to be considered "passing".
 [Number] --perf       Minimum performance score for the PR to be considered "passing".
 [Number] --seo        Minimum seo score for the PR to be considered "passing".
-[Number] --a11y       Minimum accessiblity score for the PR to be considered "passing".
+[Number] --a11y       Minimum accessibility score for the PR to be considered "passing".
 [Number] --bp         Minimum best practices score for the PR to be considered "passing".
 [Number]

   --no-comment Doesn't post a comment to the PR issue summarizing the Lighthouse results.
 [Boolean]